 - Another way to gain confidence in your ancestry estimate is to connect with close relatives and see whether their results also include small amounts of the same ancestry.

-There are over 150 genetic groups in your Ancestry Composition Report.
+There are over 200 possible Country Matches and Genetic Groups in your Ancestry Composition Report.
 These regions provide information about the places where your ancestors may have lived on a more recent time scale than your ancestry percentages.
-Learn more about your genetic groups.
+Learn more about your Country Matches and Genetic Groups.

 - The Basics of Ancestry Composition